brendanhay/brendanhay.github.io/_posts/2016-05-11-typed-authentication.md

         void . send $ GetObject    bucket key
 {% endhighlight %}

-If we run the above example - how would we know the `Code` used was authorised with the correct scopes for all three operations above?
-That is, either `fullControl` or both `readOnly` and `readWrite` should have been authorised by the user or an authorisation error will occur at runtime when communicating with the remote API.
+One question we still haven't answered from the introduction is - how would we know the `Code` used was authorised with the correct scopes for all three operations above?
+That is, either `fullControl` *or* both `readOnly` and `readWrite` should have been authorised else an error will occur when the example is run.

 # Annotating Requests with Required Scopes